hrr47-sdc8-webber/photo-carousel-service/README.md

 > Using this photo carousel module you can go to multiple id endpoints explained down below and see different rendered images based on the restaurant chosen (based on the endpoint in the URL)

+#### CRUD API Commands

+##### 'C'reate
+The legacy server code currently supports POST requests givin by the endpoint ```/api/photos``` which conforms to REST standard naming.
+The server expects a JSON object with two properties: key 'name' with a value type string for the restaurant name, and key 'images' with a value type array which holds the suffix URL to the images hosted on S3, e.g. 'img0002.jpeg'

+##### 'R'ead
+The legacy server code currently supports GET requests givin by the endpoint ```/api/photos/:restaurantID``` which conforms to REST standard naming.
+The server expects no data passed along to the server, besides going to an applicable endpoint (listed down below in the [Getting Started](#Getting Started) section)

+##### 'U'pdate
+The legacy server code currently supports PUT requests givin by the endpoint ```/api/photos/:restaurantID``` which conforms to REST standard naming.
+The server expects a JSON object with two properties: key 'Image_id' with a value type number for the Image_id, and key 'Image' with a value type string which represents the suffix URL to the images hosted on S3, e.g. 'img0002.jpeg'

+##### 'D'elete
+The legacy server code currently supports DELETE requests givin by the endpoint ```/api/photos/:restaurantID``` which conforms to REST standard naming.
+The server expects a JSON object with one property: key 'id' with a value type number for the 'Restaurant_id' that points to the listing which will be removed.

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).